JohanVanslembrouck/corolib/README.md

     export LD_LIBRARY_PATH=$ACE_ROOT/lib:$LD_LIBRARY_PATH

 After installing TAO, set the TAO_INSTALLED flag to TRUE in the top-level CMakelists.txt file.

+#### libevent

+The installation instructions can be found here: https://github.com/libevent/libevent/blob/master/Documentation/Building.md#linux-deb-like-ubuntudebian

+libevent was already installed on my Ubuntu installation, so I did not have to do anything.

+Set the LIBEVENT_INSTALLED flag to TRUE in the top-level CMakelists.txt file.

 ## Organization of corolib